ctippur/swaggeralliance/README.md

 ## Steps for generating python-flask hello world
 1. Go to [editor](http://editor.swagger.io/?_ga=2.191872618.1371276200.1503798690-1387572370.1503798690#/)
-2. click on generage clinet and chose python-flask - this will download a zip file containing the code for the api to work
+2. click on generage client and chose python-flask - this will download a zip file containing the code for the api to work
 3. On your local laptop
 4. python3 -m venv test
 5. source test/bin/activate